-By September 30, 2021:

-- 50% of adults participating in TMTGH as reported by pre and post testing will have increased their intake of fruits and vegetables. - A 90% increase in fresh vegetables and special dietary foods will be available in the food pantry. - A functioning, accessible, 16' x 24' hoop house will be constructed, including elevated garden beds. - 30% Increase knowledge and awareness of healthy foods as measured by pre and post tests. - A 50% increase of participation in physical activity through construction of hoop house and gardening as measured by a self-assessment log including type of activity, intensity, frequency, and duration. - Distribution of 300+ healthy food recipes that are culturally appropriate. - 50% increase in intergenerational socialization as measured by a participant log at the site location.
+Intervention #1 Intergenerational Community Garden and Healthy Eating; Teach Me Intervention Name Examples: Curriculum, PSE How to Grow Healthy (TMTGH) Hoop House initiative: strategy, or health promotion PSE - Environmental; Curriculum to be used: Dig In!, Seniors Eating Well The Intergenerational Community Garden and Healthy Foods Need(s) addressed with emphasizes the importance of nutrition, self-sufficiency, and education. this intervention Include brief description.
+Overall needs addressed in the area of focus are: decrease in food insecurity, increase in healthy food choices, increase physical activity, eating healthy within budget, and an increase in intergenerational socialization.
+By September 30, 2022: Intervention Objective(s) - 50% of adults participating in TMTGH as reported by pre and post Objectives must be specific, testing will have increased their intake of fruits and vegetables. realistic, attainable, measurable, - A 90% increase in fresh vegetables and special dietary foods will be and time-bound.
+See Appendix G for guidance on creating S.M.A.R.T. available in the food pantry. objectives. - Construct elevated garden beds at Center for Healthy Aging and The Continuum. - 30% Increase in knowledge and awareness of healthy foods as measured by pre and post tests. - A 50% increase of participation in physical activity through construction of garden beds, gardening, and planned physical activities during nutrition classes, as measured by a self-assessment log including type of activity, intensity, frequency, and duration. - Distribution of 300+ healthy food recipes that are culturally appropriate. - 50% increase in intergenerational socialization as measured by a participant log at the site location.

-Intervention Strategies Select ONE of the following combination of strategies for this intervention: Indicate which combination of PSE Strategies only strategies are included in this PSE Strategies + Health Promotion intervention.
-Then, list and briefly describe your Year 1 strategies in PSE Strategies + Health Promotion + Direct Education the sections below.
-PSE Strategies TMTGH has a unique partnerships with New Life Church in Lemmon Include brief description of policy, Valley, NV and New Covenant Church in Sparks, NV.
-Both locations system, or environmental strategy, have food pantries, classrooms, kitchens, and areas for gardens (the settings where strategy will be hoop house will be located on New Life Church property).
-Master implemented, and potential reach. gardeners and nutritionists will give first-hand instruction towards gardening and nutrition to strengthen individual knowledge and skills while promoting community education.
-Both locations have a food pantry and a high frequency of the audience of focus, so the coordination of events (classes and gardening) can be easily promoted and accessed.
+Intervention Strategies Select ONE of the following combination of strategies for this intervention: ☐ PSE Strategies only PSE Strategies + Health Promotion PSE Strategies + Health Promotion + Direct Education PSE Strategies TMTGH has a unique partnerships with New Life Church in Lemmon Valley, NV, The Continuum, and the Center for Healthy Aging.
+The New Life Church location has a food pantry, classroom, kitchen, and is the home of our Community garden.
+Master gardeners and nutritionists will give first-hand instruction towards gardening and nutrition to strengthen individual knowledge and skills while promoting community education.
+The locations have a high frequency of the audience of focus, so the coordination of events (classes and gardening) can be easily promoted and accessed.
 Through the partnership of City-wide Ministries Food Bank TMTGH will distribute special dietary needs food, indigenous food produce, and cleaning supplies.
 The harvested foods will be distributed inter-tribally in Nevada.
-TMTGH plans to utilize Healthy Pantry Initiative.
-Total PSE Reach: 100 Estimate how many SNAP-Ed eligible people will be impacted by this strategy.
-Amount of participants from food pantries and How did you calculate this reach estimate? schools Cite specific metrics, formulas, and sources of data used.
-TMTGH will track agency referral agreements, referrals, and follow up Health Promotion Strategies actions.
-TMTGH will track press releases and Public Service Announcements.
-TMTGH will use social media metrics to evaluate the (if applicable) Include brief description of number of people who view messages about intergenerational strategy, settings where strategy community garden and indigenous foods recipes. will be implemented, and TMTGH will promote SNAP-Ed approved brochures, flyers/signage, potential reach. curriculum, and programs such as Rethink Your Drink and UNR extension programs such as Learn Beginning Gardening.
-Total Health Promotion Reach: 100 Estimate how many SNAP-Ed eligible people will be impacted by this strategy.
-How did vou calculate Amount of participants from food pantries, schools, powwows this reach estimate?
+100 How did you calculate this reach estimate?
+Cite specific metrics, formulas, and sources of data used.
+Amount of participants from, age pantries, and schools encies, food actions.
+TMTGH will tr Announcements.
+TMT ncy referral agreements, referrals ack press releases and Public Se GH will use social media metrics ervice to evaluate the Include brief description of strategy, settings where strategy will be implemented and potential reach. number of people who view messages about intergenerational community garden and indigenous foods recipes.
+TMTGH will promote SNAP-Ed approved brochures, flyers/signage, curriculum, and programs such as Rethink Your Drink and UNR extension programs Total Health Promotion Reach: Estimate how many SNAP-Ed eligible people will be impacted by this strategy. ers/signage, 100 How did you calculate this reach estimate?
+Cite specific metrics, formulas, and sources of data used.
+Amount of participants from agencies, food pantries, schools, powwows, and other outreach events.